sertacgltkn/sertacgltkn/README.md

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [MyPortfolio](https://search-github-user-app-sertacgltkn.netlify.app)
 * ✉️  You can contact me at [sertacgltkn@gmail.com](mailto:sertacgltkn@gmail.com)
-* 🧠  I'm learning Node.js and Express.js
+* 🧠  I'm learning Java
-* 🤝  I'm open to collaborating on React projects
+* 🤝  I'm open to collaborating on React, Next projects

 ### Skills